adyeths/u2o/README.md

 * The usfm2osis.py source is difficult for me to read, so I'm unable to work on improving it.
 I think my difficulty is with the huge amount of complicated regular expressions that it uses... about 200!
 Which reminds me of a Jamie Zawinski quote.... *“Some people, when confronted with a problem, think ‘I know, I'll use regular expressions.’
 Now they have two problems.”* (Sometimes they make sense, though.
 The script I wrote uses some.)

-* I wanted a converter that worked with python3. (usfm2osis.py only works with python2.)
+* I wanted a converter that worked with python3.

 * I wanted a converter that would be easy to update when changes are made to the USFM standard.